Talamantez/code-concatenator/README.md

 # code-concatenator
-Combine all the code in a directory into a single text file so that it's easier to share with AI
+Combine all the code in a directory into a single text file so that it's easy to share with AI